ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 "You don't have to explain yourself before we can begin."

 At Nokdu Therapy, full affirmation of your gender identity and sexual orientation is not a feature, it's the floor.
-Our therapists are queer and trans affirming, knowledgeable about the specific ways ADHD and neurodivergence show up in LGBTQ+ lives, and deeply committed to holding the whole of who you are.
-You are welcome here exactly as you are.
+Our therapists are queer and trans affirming, knowledgeable about the specific ways ADHD and neurodivergence show up in LGBTQ+ lives, and are deeply committed to holding all aspects of who you are.

 ADHD doesn't exist in isolation.
 Our therapists address the full picture of what it means to live with an ADHD brain and the specific way you operate and move through the world.